DeFuex/Blogolio/README.md

 # Blogolio
 This is my personal web blog page!
 The project contains code for single blog web pages within a flux architecture, using React + Redux + Parse.
+I hope this code is of use to some people out there.
+Please try to change the content (react components) if you want to use it for personal projects.
+Thanks!
 ## Installation
 ```
 npm install